 Step 2: Appoint a Registered Agent in Nevada

-The Secretary of State requires the nomination of a registered agent when forming an LLC in Nevada.
-A registered agent refers to an individual or business entity elected to receive important legal or governmental documentation on behalf of your business.
-Registered agents act as the point of contact between your business and the state.
+The state requires that an LLC appoint and maintain a registered agent throughout the life of the business.
+A registered agent refers to an individual or business entity elected to receive service of process and other important legal documents on behalf of your business.

-It is required that all registered agents be a resident of Nevada or part of a corporation authorized to do business in Nevada.
+It is required that all registered agents be a resident of Nevada or an entity authorized to do business in Nevada.
 The registered agent must have a physical address in Nevada; a P.O. box is not allowed.
 Business owners can utilize a registered agent service or nominate an individual within their company, including themselves.

 While a business owner can be his or her own registered agent, this setup is not ideal.
 Registered agents have to be available to receive official documentation at the provided street address during regular business hours, and this can be a problem for founders who need to travel for work.
 It can also cause awkward scenarios when receiving legal paperwork like a service of process or tax information in front of customers.